Enhancing OLAP Resilience at LinkedIn: Zone-Aware Placement and Rebalancing

 \begin{enumerate} \item All assignments generated by the algorithm should achieve best-effort replica spreading across MZs, such that when one MZ is taken out for maintenance, the impact on data segment availability is minimized.

-\item In addition to the distribution goal, any assignment change during the cluster lifecycle---i.e., initial migration, node swap, uplift, or downlift---should minimally perturb the existing assignment.
+\item Any assignment change during the cluster lifecycle---i.e., initial migration, node swap, uplift, or downlift---should minimally perturb the existing assignment.
 This reduces the cost of data movement and transmission, as well as any capacity loss incurred during rebalancing.